 So, why does your face turn red when you drink alcohol?
 Why do some people react to alcohol in this way while others don’t have to worry about turning the colour of a tomato?

 If you feel that you are consistently drinking too much, please seek advice from your GP or other places like AA.
 You might also find it helpful to take the alcohol check in the Evergreen Life app.
 Download the app, register your account and navigate to the food section to find a short survey about alcohol consumption.

 What exactly is alcohol flush?

-When you drink alcohol your body produces enzymes known as aldehyde dehydrogenase that convert the toxins produced from the oxidisation of the alcohol (these are known as acetaldehyde) into harmless acids.
+Your body produces enzymes known as aldehyde dehydrogenase that convert the toxins produced from metabolising alcohol (these are known as acetaldehyde) into harmless acids.
 Normally, this process ensures your body can get rid of that nasty acetaldehyde.

 - A rapid heartbeat

 Why does it affect some people and not others?

 Whether or not you are affected by alcohol flush reaction comes down to a few different factors.
 Let's take a look...

 The primary cause of alcohol flush reaction is all down to your DNA and a gene called ALDH2.
 It is this gene’s job to produce the enzymes that process the acetaldehyde toxins.
 Lucky people will have ALDH2 genes that efficiently metabolise the toxins, while the less fortunate have genes that produce inactive enzymes that slow down the metabolism process.

 Scientists estimate that there are at least 540 million people with an ALDH2 deficiency, which is about 8 percent of the world population.
 But people of Japanese, Chinese, and Korean descent are more likely than others to experience alcohol flush reaction.
 This is why it may sometimes be referred to as Asian flush.
 Scientists aren't sure why certain populations are more susceptible to this, but it's genetic and can be passed on by one or both parents.